 The lazy Mexican stereotype is a common cultural stereotype about Mexicans.
 It suggests that Mexicans are lazy, unproductive, and unintelligent.

-The origins of the stereotype are unclear, but it has been used to justify discrimination and prejudice against Mexicans for centuries.
+The origins of the stereotype are unclear, but it has been used to justify discrimination and prejudice against Mexicans for centuries and this belief perseveres in cultural discourse to this day.

 The stereotype gained prominence in the United States during the mid-19th century, when large numbers of Mexicans immigrated to the country.
 At that time, many Americans were afraid of Mexican immigrants who seemed unfamiliar to the white protestant locals.